sebasgarcep/sebasgarcep.github.io/_posts/2021-06-01-from-zero-to-data-ready-part-3.md

 - `mdbtools`
 - Data Warehouse (PostgreSQL)

 Let's begin by writing a test for the Local Environment dependency.
-Specifically, let's test the `get_jobs` function, which reads a comma-separated list of jobs to execute from the `JOBS` env variable, and returns them as a list:
+Specifically, let's test the `get_jobs` function, which should read a comma-separated list of jobs to execute from the `JOBS` env variable, and should return a list of job names:

 ```python
 import unittest